FabioBelliero/FlightsApp/README.md

 An Android demo application that shows 5 interesting flights to destinations you can visit with kiwi.com.
 It also shows the details of each flights and allow you to visit the official website to book the flight.

 N.B.
-This branch is used to realize some extra features done after the submition of the app.
+This branch is used to realize and test extra features

 ## Features
 - Local Database